mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 and end but a unique event in itself [...].
 To live only for some future goal is shallow.
 It's the side of the mountain which sustain life, not the top.

-## A Priori Knowledge and experience.
+## Experience and A Priori Knowledge

 > Since all knowledge comes from sensory impressions and since there's no sensory impression of substance itself, it follows logically that there is no knowledge of substance.
 It's just something we imagine.
 It's entirely within our own minds.

-> [...]
-From what sense data is our knowledge of causation received?
+> From what sense data is our knowledge of causation received?
 In other words, what is the scientific empirical basis of causation itself? [...]
 Hume's answer is 'None' [...] it's just something we imagine when one thing repeatedly follows another [...] then one must logically conclude that both 'Nature' and 'Nature's Laws' are creations